tomcohen13/MultiAgentResearchApp/README.md

 1. Once the application was created, click **Create new environment**
 2. **Environment tier**: select "Web server environment"
 3. **Application information**: should be auto-filled
-4. **Environment information**: select an environment name and a Domain (mine's ai-company-researcher.eu-north-1.elasticbeanstalk.com)
+4. **Environment information**: select an environment name and a Domain
 5. **Platform**:
    - Platform type: Select "Managed platform"
    - Platform: Select "Python"